Ahmedabad University

-Ahmedabad University is a private, non-profit research university located in Gujarat, India.
+Ahmedabad University is a private research university located in Gujarat, India.
 Established in 2009 by the Ahmedabad Education Society, it comprises six schools and ten centres.
 The university offers a liberal education focused on interdisciplinary learning, research thinking, and experiential learning.
 Ahmedabad University provides diverse programmes across the humanities, arts, natural sciences, social sciences, engineering, and management.

 History

 Ahmedabad University was established by the Ahmedabad Education Society (AES), a non-profit educational foundation that has founded several prominent Indian academic institutions.
 The University's foundation is rooted in the vision of Kasturbhai Lalbhai, a distinguished figure in the Indian textile industry, and is guided by the motto of continuous progress of self and society.

 Ahmedabad University's governance structure includes a Board of Governors comprising industry and academic leaders.
 As of 2025, the Board includes Sanjay Lalbhai (Chancellor, Chairman, and Managing Director of Arvind Limited) and Pankaj Chandra (Vice Chancellor), in addition to Naushad Forbes (Co-Chairman of Forbes Marshall), Punit Lalbhai (Vice Chairman of Arvind Limited), Sudhir Mehta (Chairman Emeritus of Torrent Group), Naishadh Parikh (Chairman and Managing Director of Equinox Solutions Ltd.), and Pankaj Patel (Chairman and Managing Director of Zydus Lifesciences), among others.

 The Board of Governors, along with the University's deans and an academic board of scholars, oversee academic decisions, curriculum development, research initiatives, and other university-related matters.